pietz/mcp-macos/MCP.md

 uv run fastmcp install main.py   # install via manifest
 ```

+## Usability & Tool Design
+### Embed Flexibility Without Overload
+Each tool becomes part of the LLM's working context, so keep the surface area compact.
+Prefer a single tool with well-chosen parameters over several near-identical endpoints when they return the same shape of data.
+Follow the `list_emails` pattern: defaults cover the common case, optional flags (for unread, query strings, etc.) unlock variations without multiplying manifest entries.

+### Group Related Capabilities Thoughtfully
+Combine operations only when their inputs and outputs stay coherent.
+If the parameter list begins to diverge wildly or you find yourself adding an `operation` switch with disjoint argument sets, split the tool.
+The goal is to offer the model a clear, reusable schema rather than a catch-all interface that requires memorising mode-specific quirks.

+### Preserve Clear Mental Models
+Separate tools that represent fundamentally different intents or side effects—retrieving messages versus sending one, for example.
+This keeps the manifest scannable, helps the model choose safely, and reduces accidental misuse.
+Document the intent in the tool description so the LLM understands when to reach for each capability.

 ## References
 - MCP specification: <https://spec.modelcontextprotocol.io>
 - FastMCP Sidemap: <https://gofastmcp.com/llms.txt>